JoshuaGrams/asctiiroid/README.md

 ![screenshot](asctiiroid.jpg)

-Keys (I've used scancodes, so hopefully these are in the QWERTY positions even if you're using a different keyboard layout):
+Keys (I've used scancodes, so these should be in the QWERTY positions even if you're using a different keyboard layout):

 * UIO/JKL (right hand) - Aim your ship.